initc3/ic3-website/content/events/eth-bootcamp/BlockchainCamp2023.md

 ### REGISTRATION & SPONSORSHIP

-**All interested participants, please register for the event <a href="https://docs.google.com/forms/d/e/1FAIpQLSd-mrUUoQhlbu9_-6iZ1o_F_VdgRSgef2Ry4O-jQXhXf5d3IA/viewform">here</a>.**

-This is an IC3 members event, limited to current IC3 partners, academic members, fellows, and alumni.
-Some special exceptions will be made if capacity allows.
-Please reach out to Bria Han (<strong><a href="mailto:jh2584@cornell.edu">jh2584@cornell.edu</a></strong>) if you hope to qualify for an exception.

-*Note: Non-IC3 affiliated paticipants interested in attending the 2023 IC3 Blockchain Summer Camp, please fill out the <strong><a href="https://j0fsjzfawcv.typeform.com/to/olWnSlaN">Sponsorship Interest Form</a></strong>.*
+**Students:** We are offering free access for a limited number of well-qualified full-time students enrolled at the IC3 campuses (Cornell, Cornell Tech, EPFL, ETH Zurich, UCL, UC Berkeley, UIUC, and the Technion).
+Please apply <strong><a href="https://docs.google.com/forms/d/e/1FAIpQLSd-mrUUoQhlbu9_-6iZ1o_F_VdgRSgef2Ry4O-jQXhXf5d3IA/viewform">here</a></strong>.

+**Industry/Professional Participants:** All must be affiliated with an IC3 Member or a Blockchain Summer Camp Sponsor (see details below).

-**Blockchain Summer Camp Sponsorship - $15k, includes:**
+**Blockchain Summer Camp Donor Sponsorship - $15k includes:**

 • Support for the Camp, including scholarships for students attending for free, and on-going IC3 research. <br>
 • Donor Brand logo displayed on the IC3 Camp page, and social media outreach. <br>
 • Participation for one person for the full week of Hacking and Learning, plus attending the Camp closing party. <br>
-• Fun group activities. <br>
+• Periodic Fun activities. <br>

-**IC3 Partner Members**
+**IC3 Members**

 Up to two employees of IC3 Partner Members (see current list of members <a href="https://www.initc3.org/partners.html">here</a>) may participate free of charge.

+All Industry/Professional participants, please apply <strong><a href="https://docs.google.com/forms/d/e/1FAIpQLSd-mrUUoQhlbu9_-6iZ1o_F_VdgRSgef2Ry4O-jQXhXf5d3IA/viewform">here</a></strong>.

 ### PROGRAM